How was I going to cope?

-We need a daddy survival kit!
+We need a new daddy survival kit!
 But what do we actually want in it?
-What will make our lives easier, now that we are a responsible, good-looking, extremely humorous dad?
+What will make our lives easier now that we are responsible, good-looking, extremely humorous dads?

 As a New Parent, What Do We Want In Our Survival Kit?

 I wanted to create a post that explains the best things we would LIKE to see in a new dad’s survival kit.

 Because it is all well and good receiving gifts, we like to be able to use them.

 The list below doesn’t have to be a complete survival kit, but it is an excellent list to give you some ideas of what to put in it.
 Don’t spend all of your hard-earned cash on every item on this list.

 New Dad Survival Kit – My Top 10 Items

 The rumor is that you don’t get a lot of time when your baby is fresh into this world.

 It’s a lie!

 Trust me, when your kids begin crawling, you are on your feet a lot more than you were when they are a baby, and that is only warming you up for when they start walking, then running!

-When your baby is sleeping, it is the perfect time to get onto Netflix, Amazon or any of the other streaming subscription services.
+When your baby is sleeping, it is the perfect time to get onto Netflix, Amazon, or other streaming subscription services.

 Our heads start to spin a bit with everything going on in the early stages of parenthood.
 We need to kick our feet up and unwind by escaping reality for a few short hours!

 We genuinely do love this as a gift.
-A photo frame with a picture of our kid in is not just something that moms think is cute.
+A photo frame with a picture of our kid is not just something moms think is cute.
 It’s a top gift in a new dad kit.